Penny Mordaunt: Splash! appearance

 In 2014, Mordaunt appeared on reality television programme Splash!.
 Although her Labour opponents criticised the media appearance, questioning whether her focus should instead have been on her constituency work, Mordaunt stated that the response was overwhelmingly positive and defended her appearance, stating that she was donating all of her £10,000 appearance fee plus any additional sponsorship to charity: £7,000 towards the renovation of her local lido and the rest to four armed services charities.

 Brexit

 In the 2016 United Kingdom European Union membership referendum, Mordaunt supported Brexit.
 During the referendum campaign, Mordaunt said the United Kingdom did not have a veto to Turkey joining the European Union.
 Given this is a provision of the Treaty on European Union, Mordaunt was accused of 'lying' over the matter.
 When challenged about her claim, Mordaunt said: "There is a provision for a veto but we could not have used it because David Cameron gave an undertaking that he would support their accession and having given that undertaking to a NATO country, he would not have been able to walk away."
 She reiterated her defence of her 2016 comments during her Conservative Party leadership campaign in July 2022.

+On 7 October 2025, she declared her support for the UK withdrawing from the European Convention on of Human Rights, a U-turn from her previous opposition to withdrawal in 2022.